Subject Leader - Mrs Walker

-St. Joseph's Catholic Primary School is extremely fortunate to have Mrs Katy Gaul promoting the music in school in her capacity as Music Director.
-Mrs Gaul works alongside Miss Wakefield to develop and monitor the teaching of Music.
+St. Joseph's Catholic Primary School is extremely fortunate to work in partnership with Accomplish music who lead our weekly Sing and Praise sessions and weekly music lessons.
+Mrs Walker works alongside Accomplish Music to develop and monitor the teaching of Music.

 The National Curriculum for England, July 2013 states, 'Music is a universal language that embodies one of the highest forms of creativity.
 A high-quality music education should engage and inspire pupils to develop a love of music and their talent as musicians, and so increase their self-confidence, creativity and sense of achievement.
 As pupils progress, they should develop a critical engagement with music, allowing them to compose, and to listen with discrimination to the best in the musical canon.'

 The national curriculum for music aims to ensure that all pupils: